mikel/mail/CONTRIBUTING.md

 * Follow the conventions you see used in the source already.

 And in case we didn't emphasize it enough: we love specs!

+## Releases

+Releases are performed automatically by a Github Action which executes whenever a version tag (eg `v2.8.1`) is pushed.